 Ugochukwu-Smooth Nzewi, PhD

 A long-term collaborative project benefits from an ever-expanding list of colleagues and institutions.
-Special thanks to the Emory Center for Digital Scholarship and the Emory College Digital Publishing in the Humanities initiative based at the Fox Center for Humanistic Inquiry as well as to the Andrew W. Mellon Foundation, the National Endowment for the Humanities, and the Samuel H. Kress Foundation.
-Additional thanks to the Emory College Program to Enhance Research and Scholarship (PERS) and the Emory University Research Committee (URC).
+Special thanks to the Emory Center for Digital Scholarship and the Emory College Digital Publishing in the Humanities initiative based at the Fox Center for Humanistic Inquiry as well as to the Andrew W. Mellon Foundation, the Clark Art Institute Research and Academic Program, the National Endowment for the Humanities, and the Samuel H. Kress Foundation.
+Additional thanks to the Emory Center for Faculty Development and Excellence, the Emory College Program to Enhance Research and Scholarship (PERS) and the Emory University Research Committee (URC).

 For access to important archival material, we thank many individuals and institutions, including the Archives nationales d’outre-mer in Aix-en-Provence, France; médiathèque André Malraux in Strasbourg, France; Metropolitan Museum of Art in New York, USA; Musée africain in Lyon, France; Musée des civilisations de Côte d’Ivoire in Abidjan, Côte d’Ivoire; Musée du quai Branly in Paris, France; Société des missions africaines in Strasbourg, France; and Société des missions africaines in Rome, Italy.

-And thanks, too, to the many people who have provided feedback, shared insights, or supplied other critical information, including participants at the Kress Summer Institute on Digital Mapping and Art History at Middlebury College in August 2014 and at the From Prototype to Published KairosCamp, an Institute for Advanced Topics in the Digital Humanities funded by the National Endowment for the Humanities and hosted by the Digital Publishing Institute at West Virginia University in June 2018.
-We also extend big thanks to Cheryl Ball, Nicholas Bauch, Ken Cohen, Herbert Cole, Nicole Coleman, Michael Elliott, Till Förster, Ann Gagliardi, Marcia Gagliardi, Anita Glaze, Manuela Husemann, S. Wright Kennedy, Melanie T. Kowalski, Emily McGinn, Sheila Rabun, Gwendolynne Reid, John Russell, Erik Steiner, Janet Stephens, Daniel Thompson, and Gabriel Wolfenstein.
+And thanks, too, to the many people who have provided feedback, shared insights, or supplied other critical information, including participants at the Kress Summer Institute on Digital Mapping and Art History at Middlebury College in August 2014; the From Prototype to Published KairosCamp, an Institute for Advanced Topics in the Digital Humanities funded by the National Endowment for the Humanities and hosted by the Digital Publishing Institute at West Virginia University in June 2018; the Clark Art Institute Research and Academic Program in the fall of 2019; and the Camargo Foundation in the spring of 2020.
+We also extend big thanks to Gabriel Almeida Baroja, Cheryl Ball, Nicholas Bauch, Sammy Bennis, Yaëlle Biro, Ken Cohen, Herbert Cole, Nicole Coleman, Michael Elliott, Till Förster, Ann Gagliardi, Marcia Gagliardi, Anita Glaze, Manuela Husemann, S. Wright Kennedy, Melanie T. Kowalski, Daniel Krasner, Emily McGinn, Noëleen Murray, Marcus Neustetter, Brett Pyper, Sheila Rabun, Ciraj Rassool, Gwendolynne Reid, John Russell, Troy Sherman, Erik Steiner, Janet Stephens, Daniel Thompson, Ibrahim Traoré Banakourou, and Gabriel Wolfenstein.